ascgliding/flights310/README_USER.rst

 Airborne          Flights that have a takeoff time but no landed time.
-Gridded           Flights that have no takeoff time Landed            Flights that have a landed time Unpaid            Flightts for which no amount or payment record has been made
+Gridded           Flights that have no takeoff time Landed            Flights that have a landed time Unpaid            Flights for which no amount or payment record has been made
 =============     ===========================================================================================

 ***********